markwiggles/simple_spree/README.md

 ```
 You may like to run `rake:routes` to check that your routes are there.

-The original webpage will now return as the root page, and you will be able to navigate to the <i>Spree</i> site using  `/shop` or in your code as `spree.buy_obama_path` (note the namespace call), or `spree_path` for the the root path.
+The original webpage will now return as the root page, and you will be able to navigate to the Spree site using  `/shop` or in your code as `spree.buy_obama_path` (note the namespace call), or `spree_path` for the the root path.

 <h3>Customising Views</h3>

-<h4><i>Spree Deface Library</i></h4>
+<h4>Spree Deface Library</h4>

 <blockquote>"Deface is a standalone Rails library that enables you to customize Erb templates without needing to directly edit the underlying view file.
-Deface allows you to use standard CSS3 style selectors to target any element (including Ruby blocks), and perform an action against all the matching elements"  <i>Spree docs...</i> </blockquote>
+Deface allows you to use standard CSS3 style selectors to target any element (including Ruby blocks), and perform an action against all the matching elements"  <i>...Spree docs</i> </blockquote>

-See the full documentation in the [Spree Deface Github](https://github.com/spree/deface), and the [Spree Documentation](https://guides.spreecommerce.com/developer/view.html).
+See the full documentation in the [Spree Deface Github](https://github.com/spree/deface), and the [Spree Developer Guide](https://guides.spreecommerce.com/developer/view.html).

 <h5>Deface Overrides</h5>

-Using <i>Deface</i>, we will change parts of the view, namely:
+Using Deface<, we will change parts of the view, namely:

 1. Remove Search Bar
 2. Change Logo